pretix/pretix-docs/docs/guides/products/index.md

 If your venue has limited capacity or reserved seating, use option A.
 This method allows you to control the total number of people that can be admitted to an event or time slot using quotas.

+With **Option B**, you create a separate event for the entire season and sell season passes in that shop.
+Direct your customers who are interested in season passes to that shop instead of a regular event shop.
+You then use the expert mode in pretixSCAN to check in attendees for multiple events at the same time: your regular current event and the entire season.

-With **Option B**, a customer who purchases a season ticket receives a single ticket with a single ticket secret that can be used an unlimited number of times.
+With **Option C**, a customer who purchases a season ticket receives a single ticket with a single ticket secret that can be used an unlimited number of times.
-Use option B if you are only hosting a single event or event series, the capacity of your venue is virtually unlimited, and you do not need to know in advance how many season ticket holders will show up.
+Use option C if you are only hosting a single event or event series, the capacity of your venue is virtually unlimited, and you do not need to know in advance how many season ticket holders will show up.

 #### Option A: Memberships and multiple tickets